top of page

 The goal of occupational therapy intervention is to improve a child's success in school, work, home and the community.

-Occupational Therapy improves a child’s skills in his “occupation” which may include handwriting, play, eating, and dressing skills as well as other things kids do in their days.
+Occupational Therapy improves a child’s skills in his “occupation” which may include handwriting, focus, transitions, play, eating, and dressing skills as well as other things kids do in their days.
 We do this through focus on fine motor skills, visual and perceptual skills, core strength, primitive reflex integration, bilateral coordination and sensory-motor integration.
 We are Certified in toilet training.

 In our clinic we work to balance therapeutic play-exercise aimed at the child with education and support for their parents.
 By developing relationships with not only our children but also with their parents, we are able to make more change.
 In addition to the improved function of the child, our goal is for parents to leave our clinic with the tools to support to them.